CodingItWrong/user-modifiable-software/hypercard/properties.md

 > What they're there for is a little bit like when you buy an erector set, it comes with boxes of parts, and it also comes with a brochure showing things built with that erector set.
 Like, for example, there'll be a picture of a bridge and a picture of a car.
 And you'll start first by building the things that are in the brochure, you'll start by building the bridge, and you play with it a bit, use it.
 And then after a while you'll want to customize it--you'll make a longer bridge, or one with, I dunno, prettier spans, or something like that.
 And in the process of doing that small customization, you're really learning how the whole thing works, how do the nuts and bolts and girders bolt together to make this thing.
 Later, what you've learned from that, you use to build a brand new object that wasn't in the catalog, that wasn't in the brochure--maybe you build a space ship.
 >
 > The same kind of thing happens here in the software erector set.
 You've got a row here of stacks that are parts kits, and a bunch of example stacks that are a brochure of things you could build.
 These are actually already working ones, so you don't have to build them right away, you can go ahead and use them right away.
 But after you've been using them, it's very easy to customize them in small ways.
-You start by 'oh, I wish this field had room for phone numbers'.
+You start by "oh, I wish this field had room for phone numbers."
 Well, you choose the field tool, and you stretch it out a little bit.
-And a lot of times I've found software that I've run into has been frustrating in that, 'oh, if they only had this a little different, it would be just right for me.'
+And a lot of times I've found software that I've run into has been frustrating in that, "oh, if they only had this a little different, it would be just right for me."
 And there's no way to make it perfect for everyone, unless it's adjustable to individual people.
 And that's what you start out with here, is adjusting or modifying the stacks that come with HyperCard, as teaching examples, and they're quite useful as they come, but they're also your teaching examples that bring you into creating your own fresh stacks.

 (BAPH 25:12)